 Pagination and scrolling is the technique of showing large amount of data in smaller chunks.
-Pagination was introduced in Clixon 5.3.
+Pagination was introduced in Clixon 5.3 and updated in 5.4.
 Expect further development and changes.

 The pagination in Clixon is currently restricted to the offset and limit attributes.
 For example, the following requests a list of 120 items in chunks of 20: